Routes · Namsan, Jung-gu

 - Shade

 - About 90% shaded.
-One of the few Seoul routes that stays runnable through mid-morning in summer
+One of the few Seoul routes runnable through mid-morning in summer

 - Water fountains

-- Start of the route (granite + second fountain near the meeting point), and at the end of the 3.5 km hill section.
-Not much in between, so bring a bottle for laps.
+- Two near the meeting point, one at the end of the 3.5 km hill section.
+Little in between, so bring a bottle for laps.

 - Toilets

-- Public restroom at the start, signposted blocks along the hill trail, more at the tower
+- At the start, signposted blocks along the hill trail, more at the tower

 - Lockers / changing